Windows Defender Firewall with Advanced Security design guide

 |Firewall rule||A rule in Windows Defender Firewall that contains a set of conditions used to determine whether a network packet is allowed to pass through the firewall.

-By default, the firewall rules in Windows Server 2012, Windows Server 2008 R2, Windows Server 2008, Windows 8, Windows 7, and Windows Vista block unsolicited inbound network traffic.
+By default, the firewall rules in Windows Server 2016.
+Windows Server 2012, Windows Server 2008 R2, Windows Server 2008, Windows 11, Windows 10, Windows 8, Windows 7, and Windows Vista block unsolicited inbound network traffic.
 Likewise, by default, all outbound network traffic is allowed.
 The firewall included in previous versions of Windows only filtered inbound network traffic.

 |Internet Protocol security (IPsec)||A set of industry-standard, cryptography-based protection services and protocols.
 IPsec protects all protocols in the TCP/IP protocol suite except Address Resolution Protocol (ARP).|